 After TDE is enabled for an instance, the instance cannot be migrated across zones.
 For more information, see Migrate an instance across zones.

 After TDE is enabled for an instance, the offline key analysis feature is not supported for the instance.
-For more information, see Use the offline key analysis feature.
+For more information, see Offline key analysis.

-After TDE is enabled for an instance, the instance cannot be converted to a child instance of a distributed instance.
+After TDE is enabled for an instance, the instance cannot be converted into a child instance of a distributed instance.
 For more information, see Create a distributed instance.

 After TDE is enabled for an instance, the instance cannot be migrated or synchronized by using Data Transmission Service (DTS).